Robust Leaders

 Organisations typically engage Robust Leaders when:

-Psychological safety is not a matter of intent or resilience.
+Psychological safety is not simply a matter of culture or intent.

-It is the outcome of how Human Resources systems, leadership and human neurobiology interact under pressure.
+It is the outcome of how leadership behaviour, organisational systems and human neurobiology interact under pressure.

 Robust Leaders helps organisations understand and manage that interaction — lawfully, responsibly and effectively.